aais330/ENGSCI263-CM-Project/README.md

 Based on the predicitions made, we make a recommendation on whether an active carbon sink should continue to be used or if the managed aquifer recharge should be implemented instead.

 # Installation
-main model - filename
+main model - main.py
-uncertainty/prediction - filename
+uncertainty/prediction - main.py
-unit tests - filename
+unit tests - testing_functions.py
-convergence - filename
+convergence - testing_functions.py
-data - filename
+data - nl.cows.txt, nl_n.csv